starius/ScPrime/doc/Consensus.md

 A file contract revision modifies a contract.
 File contracts have a revision number, and any revision submitted to the blockchain must have a higher revision number in order to be valid.
-Any field can be changed except for the payout - siacoins cannot be added to or removed from the file contract during a revision, though the destination upon a successful or unsuccessful storage proof can be changed.
+Any field can be changed except for the payout - siaprimecoins cannot be added to or removed from the file contract during a revision, though the destination upon a successful or unsuccessful storage proof can be changed.

 The greatest application for file contract revisions is file-diff channels - a file contract can be edited many times off-blockchain as a user uploads new or different content to the host.
-This improves the overall scalability of Sia.
+This improves the overall scalability of SiaPrime.

 Storage Proofs
 --------------

 A storage proof transaction is any transaction containing a storage proof.
-Storage proof transactions are not allowed to have siacoin or siafund outputs, and are not allowed to have file contracts.
+Storage proof transactions are not allowed to have siaprimecoin or siaprimefund outputs, and are not allowed to have file contracts.

 When creating a storage proof, you only prove that you have a single 64 byte